 After taking Mifepristone, the majority of women do not have any visible symptoms, meaning they do not feel anything.
 If you happen to bleed after taking Mifepristone, it is still very important that you use Misoprostol in order for the procedure to work.

 After taking Misoprostol you will experience cramping and bleeding.
 Some women (not all) will expel blood clots.
-It is not possible to know exactly when the cramping and bleeding will start, most often it is within 1-2 hours, but it could be several hours later.
+It is not possible to know exactly when the cramping and bleeding will start, most often it is within the first 24 hours of the first dose of Misoprostol, but it could be several hours later.

 The expected bleeding should be heavier than your menstrual period, or at least similar to it.
 You may have bleeding on and off for several days or weeks after using the pills.
 Your bleeding and pregnancy symptoms should gradually improve over the next few weeks.

-For women who are between 10-11 weeks, you will have symptoms of bleeding and cramping, however you may also see the embryo when it passes .
-Usually this embryo is mixed within blood and clot, and often goes unnoticed, but it is important to know that it is normal if you recognize it.
+For women who are between 10-13 weeks, you will have symptoms of bleeding and cramping, however you may also recognize the product of expulsion when it passes .
+Usually this product of expulsion is mixed within blood and clot, and often goes unnoticed, but it is important to know that it is normal if you recognize it.
 Do not be alarmed, it can be disposed of wrapped in sanitary pads or flushed down the toilet.